jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=jmx:read-attribute(name=non-core-mbean-sensitivity)`

 ## syntax of the operation to get the `jmx` `show-model`
-alias for the existence of the resolved model controller `jmx` facade. when writing, if set to true it will add the resolved model controller `jmx` facade resource with the default domain name. get the `jmx` `show-model` attribute.
+alias for the existence of the 'resolved' model controller `jmx` facade. when writing, if set to 'true' it will add the 'resolved' model controller `jmx` facade resource with the default domain name. get the `jmx` `show-model` attribute.
 `/subsystem=jmx:read-attribute(name=show-model)`